 - pinch or two cracked black or white pepper

-- Add shallot, thyme, rosemary into a nonreactive saucepan with the vinegar and white wine.
+- Preparing the Sauce: Add shallot, thyme, rosemary into a nonreactive saucepan with the vinegar and white wine.
 On medium high heat cook the mixture reducing to a few tablespoons, turn off heat.
 Strain shallot and herbs, return liquid to pan.
-Using a whisk, begin beating in a few bits of butter at a time until smoothly incorporated then turn burner heat on to the lowest temperature,continue whisking rigorously adding in the rest of the butter a few bits at a time being sure the butter blends smoothly and does not break.
-Ladle some butter sauce onto each plate topping with the steak, sprinkle fresh thyme leaves and chopped rosemary all about.
+Using a whisk, begin beating in a few bits of butter at a time until smoothly incorporated then turn burner heat on to the lowest temperature,continue whisking rigorously adding in the rest of the butter a few bits at a time being sure the butter blends smoothly, sprinkle in salt and pepper, check seasoning, adjust to taste

 - Preparing the Steaks: Let steaks sit out until room temperature for thirty minutes.
 Preheat oven to 350 degrees.
 Dry steaks well using a paper towel, sprinkle both sides with a pinch or two of salt, swipe some mustard across the top of each steak, press peppercorns onto the top.
 Heat a large-sized saute pan on medium heat.
 Add in the butter and olive oil, swirl around to cover pan.
 Carefully place steaks peppercorn side down onto the pan and cook for three minutes, using a spatula, turn the steak over, a few peppercorns may come off but may be just patted back on.
 Cook the other side of the steaks for another 3-4 minutes.
 Place the saute pan with the steaks into the oven to finish cooking off, another couple of minutes or longer for medium rare, depending on the thickness of the steak.